RIPmr/document/docs/RaindropFXPro/RaindropFXProFAQ.md

 ## Q: Is it possible to use RaindropFX Pro on a glass material to use it on windows etc.?
 ### A: {docsify-ignore}
-	Preview version of object space version RaindropFX has been released and included in version 1.50
+	Yes, RaindropFX support object space raindrop effect.

-	you can find a preview video of the final version at forum:
+	you can find more informations at forum:

 https://forum.unity.com/threads/raindropfx-realistic-camera-lens-rain-effect.519068/#post-3402707